nyankoclaws/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete free time mechanism behaves at each step.

 Step 1.
-The user has launched the application and added a new person called Jane using the add command `add n/Jane …​`.
+The user launches the application for the first time.
+The person list of Dormie will be loaded with the `Default Person List`.

 Step 2.
 Then, the user adds free time to Jane's freeTimeTags HashSet using the command `addTime [index of Jane] ft/Wed:1000-1100`.